dhis2/push-analytics/README.md

 -   [x] Implement converter for all supported dashboard item types (this excludes `USERS`, `APP` and `MESSAGES`)
 -   [ ] Optimise email HTML template.
 We need support for horizontally scrolling tables
 -   [ ] Add link to dashboard in the email header
+-   [ ] Ensure items are displayed in the correct order
 -   [ ] Discuss and implement a way for core instances to use this application.
 Currently it is implemented as a stand-alone service but this could easily be just a NodeJS script called by the DHIS2 Core instance.